Graph Node

 For convenience reasons, we use the official docker compose for node, database, and IPFS deployment.

-Note that the value of the ethereum
+Note that the value of the ethereum field in docker-compose.yml is replaced with Koisan's node connection information.

 graph-node: